junyuan-chen/ReadStatTables.jl/docs/src/man/metadata.md

 By default, metadata on labels and notes have the `:note` style;
 all other metadata have the `:default` style.
-Key-value pairs of user-specified metadata styles, along with those that have the `:note` style by default, are recorded in a `Dict` based on the keys of metadata:
+Keys for metadata with user-specified styles, along with those that have the `:note` style by default, are recorded in a dictionary:

 ```@repl meta
 metastyle(tb)